- Some users report getting in Internet Explorer the network error 11 res://aaResources.dll/104.

-- In Task Manager switch to Startup tab.
+- In Task Manager switch to the Startup tab.

-- From there, select each startup item and disable it.
+- Select each startup item and disable it.

 Feel free to tell us how this fix worked for you.
 Don’t forget, we are always here to assist you through different troubleshooting processes, so ask for help if you need it.